 An accessory dwelling unit or detached accessory dwelling unit (sometimes called a mother-in-law apartment) is a separate living space within a house or on the same property as an existing house.
 These units aren’t legal unless they have been established through a permit process.
 A legally permitted unit in the home is called an accessory dwelling unit (ADU).
 A legally permitted unit on the property (but not within the home) is called a backyard cottage or detached accessory dwelling unit (DADU).
 The property owner must live in either the house or the attached or detached accessory dwelling unit.
+Tiny houses, with foundations, are considered DADUs.

 Adding within an existing house.
 You need a construction addition / alteration permit.